Acres of land remediated

 Over the years, the City, together with the community, has successfully implemented major capital programs and programs.
 Several agencies, including NYCEDC and the Departments of City Planning, Parks & Recreation, Transportation, and Small Business Services, among many others, have all contributed to this success.
 The City hopes to continue building on these achievements together.

-Opened in 1967, the Terminal Produce Market occupies 112 acres, and consists of four primary warehouse structures, two adjunct warehouses, and various administrative and maintenance structures, making it the largest produce market in the country.
-The market is home to 31 merchants ranging from small firms with three employees to large firms with approximately 400 employees for an aggregate total of roughly 3,000 employees.
-The market captures an estimated $2 to $2.3 billion in revenue per year, or 22% of regional wholesale produce sales, equivalent to approximately 60% of the produce sales within New York City.
+Opened in 1967, the Terminal Produce Market occupies over 100 acres, and consists of four primary warehouse structures, two adjunct warehouses, and various administrative and maintenance structures.
+The market is home to 26 merchants ranging from small firms with three employees to large firms with approximately 400 employees for an aggregate total of roughly 2,000 employees.
+The market captures over $2 billion in revenue per year, or 22% of regional wholesale produce sales, equivalent to approximately 60% of the produce sales within New York City.

 The amount of food, in pounds, distributed annually from the distribution center